brianz/resume/bz_resume.md

 - Initiated and designed platform for next generation RESTful API utilizing Django Rest Framework and a service oriented architecture, completely decoupling the API layer from the Eventbrite service layer
+- Conceptualized and   built "event cache", a constantly updating data store with up-to-the-second denormalized data for Eventbrite's live events, using pluggable storage backends (Redis or MongoDB)
 - Built an engineering documentation system using Sphinx, Git and Nginx